 Who doesn’t love to save money?
-When we come to new country like America and a totally new place, we obviously don’t know much about the place and how people do there.
+When we come to new country like America, as an Immigrant or on H1B Visa, that is totally new place, we obviously don’t know much about the place and how we can save money.
 We only know what we learn from others or explore ourselves.
-These are few money saving tips in US that I have learnt myself over a period of time and shared with my friends too.
+If you are from a country like India, you may think of the best way to bargain and get some deals.
+As an Indian moved to US, I have gone through the journey and learnt few money saving tips in US over a period of time and shared with my friends too.
 I wish I knew few things earlier too, but it’s never too late than never.
-You might be knowing these but there are still many people who don’t know some of tips that can be beneficial for them, even for those who come on visitor’s visa.

-- Discounted gift cards: One can get gift cards of plenty number of stores at a very discounted price on ‘Raise’, ‘Gift card granny’, ‘Card pool’ or ‘ebay.com’.
+One can get gift cards for a variety of stores, that are at a discounted price on ‘Raise’, ‘Gift card granny’, ‘Card pool’ or ‘ebay.com’.
 I personally shop from ‘Raise’ mobile application.
 These savings can be as high as 30 %-50% especially on restaurants and clothing retailers.
 Example I got a $220 JCPenny card for $180, a $150 Burlington coat factory for $115, Adidas and many others.
 If you are a brand loving person, you can get good brand products at nice bargain.
 Imagine, I got around $120 of clothes from Gap factory Outlet for just $18 last thanksgiving by combining gift card savings and sale.
 These sites offer a money-back guarantee as well, which protects you in case something goes wrong with your purchase.
 Also, read Why NOT to buy clothes in Fancy Malls

 Sometimes back, I read somewhere “Shopping is cheaper than a psychiatrist”, well yes, I have tried a number of times.
 Thankfully, I am able to save on my shipping trips.
 I hope these few tips will help all other people too, especially those in initial phase of settling here.